hannah-gkim/GraceShopper/README.md

 # FS-App-Template

-## Setup now
+## Setup

 To use this as boilerplate, you'll need to take the following steps:

 -   Don't fork or clone this repo!
 Instead, create a new, empty directory on your machine and `git init` (or create an empty repo on Github and clone it to your local machine)

 -   Now you will have to add the fs-app-template as a remote and merge it into your own repository.

 ```
 git remote add boilermaker https://github.com/FullstackAcademy/fs-app-template.git